GeneralMeow/giddy_mantis/README.md

 **Stretch Goals**
 - [ ] Complete the exercises under the "Assessments: More involved examples for confident users" subtopic on [SQLZOO](http://sqlzoo.net/).
-- [ ] Create an actual database and simple front end to update your database.
-[Here](http://mherman.org/blog/2016/03/13/designing-a-restful-api-with-node-and-postgres/#.WAqKX5MrKRt) is a tutorial for how to do this (thanks @nodatall!)

 ### Required
 - [X] The artifact produced is properly licensed, preferably with the [MIT license](https://opensource.org/licenses/MIT).